joakin/stack/README.md

 Helpful tool for facilitators and participants of meetings with a lot of people or on-site and remote participants.

+See [Taking Stack (Meeting Facilitation Technique)][talking-stack] for more information about the technique.

 Deployed version: [stack.wmflabs.org](http://stack.wmflabs.org)

 Run